zipurman/oVIRT_Simple_Backup/README.md

  - Coming features
     - [ ] recover running tasks if browser is closed and re-opened.
 Right now you have to manually re-attach disks etc if browser is closed prior to completing backup.restore.
     - [ ] multiple schedules with targeted vms and time on each managed in the UI

+ - 0.6.7 - 2018/04/04
+    - [x] Revise disk mount process to adapt to /dev/?d* to avoid issues with disks not being freed up in time by the BackupEngineVM OS

  - 0.6.6 - 2018/04/04
     - [x] Auto detect virtio/virtio_scsi from /dev/*da to avoid misconfigurations